Sage Marichi's Pose

 Deepen the Pose:

-After you have stretched to your maximum capacity, then turn your head away from your bent knee and look up behind you toward the ceiling to get a deeper release in your upper back.
+After you have stretched to your maximum capacity, turn your head away from your bent knee and look up behind you toward the ceiling to get a deeper release in your upper back.

 Therapeutic Applications:

-• Promotes regular bowel movements
+Promotes regular bowel movements

-• Relieves shoulder strain from working long hours at a desk
+Relieves shoulder strain from prolonged desk work

 Benefits:

-• Prepares the back for deeper forward bends
+Prepares the back for deeper forward bends

-• Strengthens the back, shoulders, arms, wrists and hands
+Strengthens the back, shoulders, arms, wrists, and hands

-• Stimulates blood flow to abdominal organs including the liver and kidneys
+Stimulates blood flow to abdominal organs including the liver and kidneys

-• Boosts digestion
+Boosts digestion

-• Tones the abdomen and core muscles
+Tones the abdomen and core muscles

 Variations:

-If you want to practice just the arm stretch and twisting to make the pose easier, then perform Marichyasana I while arranging your legs in a new position.
+If you want to practice just the arm stretch and twisting to make the pose easier, perform Marichyasana I while arranging your legs in a new position.

 While sitting on your mat, bend your knees and put the soles of your feet on the floor.
 Bring the right foot underneath your left leg so that your right heel touches the outside of your left hip.
 Lay your right leg down on the mat.
 Now adjust your left foot so that the sole of your left foot presses into the mat right in front of your right ankle.
 From here, you can perform the rest of the pose as normal.

-This stretch helps you also prepare for Malasana, or Garland Pose.
+This stretch also helps you prepare for Malasana, or Garland Pose.

 Partnering:

 Next, they should press their hands against the back of the shoulder that is not wrapped around your knee.
-As they push this shoulder forward, you focus on twisting your abdomen with a long exhalation.
+As they push this shoulder forward, focus on twisting your abdomen with a long exhalation.